 The Allen wrench, also sometimes called a hex wrench, hex key, or an Allen key, are small, L-shaped wrenches with a hexagonal-shaped end.

-Today, Allen wrenches and the compatible fasteners have become increasingly popular with furniture that consumers can assemble at home using small ratchets.
+Today, Allen wrenches and compatible fasteners have become increasingly popular with furniture that consumers can assemble at home using small ratchets.

 These fasteners and wrenches are also commonly used in bicycles and motorcycle engines.